yoan-famel/Endpoint-Remediation-Shell-Scripting/README.md

 ## Usage

 Please note that while some scripts can be used as-is, others may require amendments or configuration adjustments to run in your environment.
-It would be essential in some cases to review them, some are standalones other can be fully integrated to detections/remediations directly in Intune.
+In some cases it could be a good idea to review them, some are standalones while others can be fully integrated to detections/remediations from the get go to Intune.
+Since most are PowerShell for now anyway :)

 Here's a general guide to running PowerShell scripts:

-1. Clone this repository or download the script(s) you need.
+1. Clone the repo or download the script(s) you need.
 2. Open a PowerShell terminal.
 3. Navigate to the directory on your system where the script is located using `cd`.
 4. Run the script using `./scriptname.ps1`.
+5. Or tweak them/add them to your endpoint management system.

-Please ensure that you have PowerShell installed and execution policy set to allow running scripts if you encounter any issues.
+Ensure that you have PowerShell installed, run as admin and execution policy set to allow running scripts if you encounter any issues.

-## Contributing
+## Contributions

-Contributions are welcome!
-If you have improvements, bug fixes, or additional scripts you'd like to add, please follow these steps:
+Contributions are welcome. :) If you have suggested improvements, bug fixes, or additional scripts you'd like to add, please do get in touch.

 1. Fork this repository.
 2. Create a new branch for your changes: `git checkout -b feature/new-feature`.